Portobello, Edinburgh: Early years

 The area was originally known as Figgate Muir, an expanse of moorland through which the Figgate Burn flowed, from Duddingston Loch fed by the Braid Burn to the west, to the sea, with a broad sandy beach on the Firth of Forth.
-The name "Figgate" has been thought to come from an Old English term for "cow's ditch", but the land was used as pasture for cattle by the monks of Holyrood Abbey and the name is more likely to mean "cow road", as in Cowgate in Edinburgh.
+The name "Figgate" has been thought to come from an Anglian term for "cow's ditch", but the land was used as pasture for cattle by the monks of Holyrood Abbey and the name is more likely to mean "cow road", as in Cowgate in Edinburgh.
 In 1650 it was the supposed scene of a secret meeting between Oliver Cromwell and Scottish leaders.
 A report from 1661 describes a race in which twelve browster-wives ran from the Burn (recorded as the Thicket Burn) to the top of Arthur's Seat.

-1700s
+18th century

-By the 18th century the area had become a haunt of seamen and smugglers.
-A cottage was built in 1742 on what is now the High Street (close to the junction with Brighton Place) by a seaman called George Hamilton, who had served under Admiral Edward Vernon in the capture of Porto Bello, Panama, in 1739, and he named the cottage Portobello Hut in honour of the victory.
+By the 18th century, the area was frequented by sailors and smugglers.
+A cottage was built in 1742 on what is now the High Street (close to the junction with Brighton Place) by a Scottish sailor named George Hamilton, who had served in the Royal Navy under Admiral Edward Vernon in the Battle of Porto Bello in 1739; Hamilton named the cottage Portobello Hut in honour of the British victory.
 By 1753 there were other houses around it.
 The cottage remained intact until 1851, when it became a hostelry for travellers known as the Shepherd's Ha.

 In 1763 the lands known as the Figgate Whins were sold by Lord Milton to Baron Mure for about £1,500.
 They were afterwards feued out by the latter to William Jameson or Jamieson at the rate of £3 per acre.
 Jameson discovered a valuable bed of clay near the burn, and built a brick and tile works beside the stream.
 He later built an earthenware pottery factory, and the local population grew into a thriving village.
 Land values subsequently rose, and by the beginning of the 19th century some parts had been sold at a yearly feu duty of £40 per annum per acre.

 An advertisement for bathing machines for hire on Portobello beach appeared in the Edinburgh Evening Courant of 11 June 1795, according to a report in the Evening Dispatch.
 It says the bathing machines have steady horses and careful drivers, and the bathing sands are perfectly free from stones and "danders", the water clear and the beach very retired.